Unix Basic Utilities - Printing, Email

 The cancel and lprm Commands

-The cancel terminates a printing request from the lp command.
-The lprm terminates lpr requests.
+The cancel command terminates a printing request from the lp command.
+The lprm command terminates all lpr requests.
 You can specify either the ID of the request (displayed by lp or lpq) or the name of the printer.

 $cancel laserp-575 request "laserp-575" cancelled $